Apply for a Library Card

-- Individuals younger than 16 must have a parent or legal guardian to complete application process.
+- Individuals younger than 16 must have a parent or legal guardian to complete the application process.

 - Must have property or own a registered business within the boundaries of Jefferson County, AR.

-- Must have primary ID: Arkansas Drivers Licence or Arkansas ID card.
+- Must have primary ID: Arkansas Drivers License or Arkansas ID card.

 - If under the age of 16, parent(s) or legal guardian(s) is/are willing to take full responsibility for the card.

 - Some Arkansas residents may qualify to join the Gateway Project via the Arkansas State Library.
 See if you qualify here.

 - If you are not eligible to join the Gateway Project, you must pay a $10 yearly non-resident fee per person, which allows you to check out no more than two items at any given time.